 He was awarded CSIRO Medals for Business Excellence in 2006 and 2008.

-Ray has been a Director since 2012 and is Chair of the Operational Risk Committee and a member of the People and Governance, Council Liaison, Promotional Advisory and Business Strategy Committees.
+Ray has been a Director since 2012 and is Chair of the Promotion Advisory Committee and a member of the People and Governance, Operational Risk and Business Strategy Committees.

 He has lived in the local district for 51 years.